jspsych/experiment-demos/README.md

 1. *Supporting new research with jsPsych* by providing inspiration and a starting point for researchers interested in using jsPsych to develop new studies.

 ## How Do I Contribute a Study?
 1. Raise an issue [here](https://github.com/jspsych/experiment-demos/issues) to announce the experiment that you plan to contribute.
 Provide enough detail so that your other contributors can know which experiment you are planning to do.
-Apply label "DemoTaskDevelopment".
-Assign yourself to the issue.
+After you have raised the issue, maintainers will apply label "DemoTaskDevelopment" and assign you to the issue.
 2. Make a branch of the experiment-demos repository.
 Add your new experiment as a subfolder at the top-level using this structure:
     ```bash
     experiment-demos